pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **implementation stage**.
-Milestone 8: "Basic Swatching Actor Creation" has been completed, adding a new actor to the pipeline that listens for `MaterialCut` events.
-The next step is Milestone 9: "Define Swatch Structures & Repository Trait", the first step in the newly refined plan for implementing swatching.
+Milestone 9: "Define Swatch Structures & Repository Trait" has been completed, adding the `Swatch` struct and `SwatchRepository` trait to support the embedding functionality.
+The next step is Milestone 10: "Implement SQLite Swatch Repository."

 ## Current Status